Courses in alphabetical order by type.

 MPH 630 Health Planning and Marketing

-Students gain familiarity with and practice applying the principles and concepts of systems thinking, planning and marketing, in the context of public health, health care delivery and health-related policy, practice and management.
-Students will explore the multi-disciplinary theories, metrics of planning and marketing methods, as well as the unique dimensions of health-related matters that influence their use in this field.
+Students gain familiarity with and practice applying the principles and concepts of systems thinking, planning and marketing, and strategic communications in the context of public health, health care delivery and health-related policy, practice and management.
+Students will explore the multi-disciplinary theories, planning and marketing methods, and the apply the methods and tools of the disciplines as they explore the unique dimensions of the health sector that influence their application in the field.
 Cr 3.

 MPH 635 Health Law and Ethics